JanKomer/Engima/README.md

 After that, user can input as many messages as they want.
 Messages that need to be deciphered are written in the same place as ones waiting enciphering.
 Note: Only English alphabet letters are allowed, as well as spaces, commas, exclamation mark, question marks and periods. ( .,!?)
 Happy spying! :)

+[Note:Project inspired by Coding Cassowary, and his Enigma machine.]